iwashun22/crud-operator/README.md

 ## Options

-In the constructor, you can provide to three options.
-This will help the project easier to match to your purpose.
+In the constructor, you can provide three options.
+This will help the project match to your purpose.

 `option` | `type`
 -------|------